bruvellu/cephalic-furrow/3-text/furrow.md

 ![Coincidence of mitotic domains and germ band extension with ectopic folding.
 **a**, Position of ectopic folds (black lines) in relation to the mitotic domains (colored areas) in *btd* and *eve* mutants.
 The ectopic folds appear between mitotic domains and between the germ band and the mitotic domain 6 (MD6).
 Scale bars = 50µm.
 **b**, Apical cell area between mitotic domains MD5 and MD7/6 (top).
 The infolded area is highlighted in the last frame (4.6 min).
 Detail of a cell subset in between mitotic domains (bottom) showing non-dividing cells (orange) and adjacent dividing cells (blue).
 Scale bars = 20µm (this is an approximate value because the pixel resolutions vary across the projection).
 **c**, Ectopic folding forming between MD6 and the germ band in a *btd* mutant.
-The mitotic expansion (double arrouw) precedes the ectopic folding (arrow).
+The mitotic expansion (double arrow) precedes the ectopic folding (arrow).
 Scale bar = 20µm.
 **d**, Comparison between the timing of cephalic furrow formation (CF), mitotic domain expansion (MD), and ectopic folding (EF) in wildtype and cephalic furrow mutants (*btd* and *eve* combined).
 In wildtype and heterozygote embryos, the cephalic furrow forms before mitotic domains, while in homozygote embryos, the ectopic folds form after mitotic domains.
 **e**, Compressed epithelial cells between MD6 and the tip of the germ band.
 Scale bars = 50µm.
 **f**, Strain rate analysis at the head--trunk (top) and trunk--germ (bottom) regions.
-The formation of the cephalic furrow (CF), ectopic folds (EF), and mitotic domains (MD) are annotated.
+The filled triangles indicate the beginning of the formation of the cephalic furrow (CF), mitotic domains (MD), and ectopic folds (EF).
+MD~i~ shows the initial of the expansion during metaphase and MD~ii~ the moment of cell division during telophase.
+The empty triangles indicate the peaks of strain rate.
+Letters A--D show the exact frames from {!@fig:apical-strain}b.
 The measurements combine isotropic and anisotropic strain rate.
 **g**, Tissue dynamics at the trunk--germ boundary after laser ablations.
 We measured the distance between cell vertex pairs over time in control and ablated wildtype embryos.
 The tracks are color-coded for time.
 Solid white line represents the distance between vertices at one timepoint.
 Dashed white line shows the location of the cut.
 The plots show a smoothed local regression of three samples.
 ](figures/Fig2.jpg){#fig:mitotic-strain width=80%}